mfamador/go-payments-api/README.md

 | -------- | ------ | -------------------------------------------------- |
 | Amount   | String | Must represent a number strictly greater than zero |

-Notes:

-- I am **intentionally** **skipping** any other validations or parsing on the internal structure of the attributes payload.
-- Implementation details are in package ```gitHub.com/mfamador/go-payments-api/pkg/payments```.

-# Authentication

-We are not covering authentication/authorization.
-All requests are anonymous.

-Admin endpoints are also anonymous, however they can be disabled via the ```-admin``` command line flag.

-# Logging

-Package ```github.com/mfamador/go-payments-api/pkg/logger``` introduces a structured logger that outputs JSON formatted log entries to the standard output.
-This way:

-- We support distributed, elastic deployments, such as Kubernetes, where we could have many replicas of our service running side to side.
-We leave the orchestrator the task to collect logs from all pods and centralize their management.
-- By being JSON, it will be easier to consume log entries and aggregate them, using tools such as Elasticsearch/Kibana.

 # Testing

 We use BDDs in order to specify the functional behavior to be implemented by this service, and drive our development.